Genomicsplc/variantkey/README.md

     +1 : 1 dec = "01" bin
     ```

-The last bit of RegionKey is reserved.
+* The last bit of RegionKey is reserved.

+This software library provides several functions to operate with *RegionKey* and interact with *VariantKey*.

 <a name="binaryfiles"></a>